Phil Nevin: Coaching career

 Two seasons removed from his playing career, Nevin decided to return to baseball as a manager in 2008.
 That December, he was named the manager of the Orange County Flyers in the independent Golden Baseball League (GBL).
 The Flyers finished with a 37–39 record in 2009, fourth in the five-team GBL.
 Nevin planned to return to the Flyers in 2010, but a chance meeting at baseball's winter meetings led to Nevin's hiring as manager of the Erie SeaWolves, the Class-AA minor-league affiliate of the Detroit Tigers.
 He replaced the previous manager, Tom Brookens after Brookens was promoted to the Tigers' major-league first-base coach.

 Nevin managed the SeaWolves for one season.
-On November 11, 2010, Nevin was named manager of the Toledo Mud Hens, the Tigers' Class AAA minor league affiliate.
-He is considered a potential future MLB manager.
+On November 11, 2010, Nevin was named manager of the Toledo Mud Hens, the Tigers' Class AAA minor league affiliate, and began to be considered as a potential future MLB manager.
 Catcher Omir Santos described his managing the Mud Hens as "like having a big league manager in [Class AAA]."
 Nevin had his first taste of coaching in the big leagues when he was added to Jim Leyland's staff as an extra coach for the Tigers 2011 playoff run.
 On August 31, 2013, Nevin was fired after the team's final home game of the season.
 Nevin's record as manager was 192–238; the team never finished higher than third in the International League's West division.

 The Arizona Diamondbacks named Nevin as manager of the Reno Aces, their Class AAA affiliate, for the 2014 season.
 In his first season with Reno, he guided the Aces to a Pacific Coast League-best 81–63 record and an eventual Pacific Coast League Championship Series berth.
 After the season, the Astros interviewed Nevin for their open managerial position.
 However Nevin remained the manager of the Reno Aces for the 2015 and 2016 seasons.

 On November 7, 2016, the San Francisco Giants named Nevin their third-base coach for the 2017 season, succeeding Roberto Kelly.
 After the 2017 season, the New York Yankees hired Nevin to be their third base coach.
 The Yankees did not renew his contract for the 2022 season.

 Los Angeles Angels

 On November 29, 2021, Nevin was hired by the Los Angeles Angels to serve as the team's third base coach for the 2022 season.
 On June 7, 2022, following the firing of Joe Maddon, Nevin was named the Angels' interim manager.
 On the same day, Nevin managed his first game, but lost to the Boston Red Sox 6–5.
 On June 9, 2022, the Angels defeated the Red Sox 5–2, giving Nevin his first major league win as a manager as well as snapping the team's 14-game losing streak.
-On October 5, 2022, the Angels retained Nevin as the team's manager for the 2023 season.
+On June 27, 2022, Nevin was suspended 10 games for the intentional throwing at Seattle Mariners outfielder Jesse Winker by Angels pitcher Andrew Wantz while warnings were in place during a game against the Mariners the previous day.